 With no less than eight ghost tours to choose from, Mercat Tours have something with the right level of spookiness for you.
 There’s the family-friendly daylight tours, the early-evening story sessions, and the truly terrifying midnight vigils in one of the most haunted places in Britain: the Blair Street Underground Vaults.

 Still got an appetite?
 Try Edinburgh’s oldest pub

 According to some, The Sheep’s Heid Inn was built in 1360, making it Edinburgh’s oldest pub.
 Where better to go for a bite to eat after, or during, your ghost-hunting exploits?

 It’s old enough to have witnessed anything you’ll hear about on a ghost tour of the city – and a whole lot more besides.
 The most recent claim to fame?
 The Queen dropped in on her way home from the races in 2016.
 Rumour has it Her Majesty had the lamb.

 With its oak panels, aged leather and candlelight, The Witchery is a lavish place to eat this Halloween.
 There’s nothing frightening about the food: just a legendary beef tartare and sumptuous seafood platters.
 Just the thing.

 Find it in a collection of old buildings by the gate of Edinburgh Castle – deeply atmospheric at this time of year.

 Forget broomsticks.
 Get there by train.

 Of course, flying through the night on a broomstick at Halloween has its perks.
 But you can stay warm and dry on the train.
-In any case, relish these long, dark evenings: book the train to Edinburgh, the most haunted city in Europe, and experience the capital at its most ghoulish.
+In any case, relish these long, dark evenings: book an off-peak ticket to Edinburgh, the most haunted city in Europe, and experience the capital at its most ghoulish.